marcus-grant/notes/pcde-course-overview.md

 There are times we're simply stumped, regardless of our best efforts.
-That's why modules should be gone through early in the week, with ample time to reach out to learning facilitators and peers.
+It's best to go through the modules as early as possible, with ample time to reach out to learning facilitators and peers.
 Attend office hours frequently, when possible, both for information reinforcement and to ask your questions.
-Submit support tickets to ask those questions and get additional guidance.
+Submit support tickets to ask those questions and get extra guidance.
 You'll find instructions on how to submit support tickets in your [Orientation Week Module](pcde-orientation.md).